ScientificThought/mathinterpreter/README.md

 # Python - Math Interpreter

-An interpreter, written from scratch in Python, that can evaluate simple math calculations.
+An interpreter, written from scratch in Python, that can evaluate simple math calculations, with a simple Read-Eval-Print-Loop (REPL) command line interface.
 This project is based on  [py-simple-math-interpreter](https://github.com/davidcallanan/py-simple-math-interpreter), by David Callanan and illustrates the use of software engineering techniques to evolve a prototype code into a professional software.

-Since our objective is to create an education/professional example we don't change the original business logic, *i.e.*, the interpretor code is not changed and is kept with only addition, subtraction, multiplication, and division operations, as well as right and left parenthesis.
+Since our objective is to create an education/professional example we didn't change the original business logic, *i.e.*, the interpretor code is not changed and is kept with only addition, subtraction, multiplication, and division operations, as well as right and left parenthesis.

 ## How to install and run the REPL